haileyrowe99/project2/README.md

 2c-draft.html is the first draft of the project code.
 2c-draft.ipynb is also the first draft of the code.

+2c_final.html is the final draft of the project code.
+2c_final is also the final draft of the code.

 3tih.pdb is gp41 HIV 2 protein structure.
 5cay.pdb is gp41 HIV 2 protein structure.
 hiv1.fasta is the HIV 1 genome sequence.